-If you’re a fan of the Instant Pot, you know just how versatile this kitchen tool can be:
+If you’re a fan of the Instant Pot, you know just how versatile this kitchen tool can be.
+After all, you can:

 - Cook frozen ground beef in 25 minutes

 - Roast a whole chicken in 30 minutes

 - Generate creamy oatmeal like you wouldn’t believe